cogentcore/core/video/README.md

 # video
-A video player component for the GoGi GUI framework
+A video player component for the Cogent Core GUI framework